 Lower Body Exercises:

-Squat: Start with you feet slightly wider than shoulder width apart.
+Squat: Start with your feet slightly wider than shoulder-width apart.
 Sit back like sitting in a chair with your back straight and your chest/head up!
 Try to go down to where your thighs are parallel to the ground before returning to the starting position.
 You can also hold onto a couch or wall in front of you for added support!

 Upper Body Exercises:

 Pushup: With your hands slightly wider than shoulder-width apart and weight on your toes, lower your body to a few inches above the ground before turning to the starting position.
 You can also perform on your knees to decrease the difficulty.

 Dips: Start out sitting on your couch or a sturdy chair with your butt just on the edge.
 Your palms should be down on the edge as well at about shoulder-width (or slightly wider).
 Your feet should be in front of you (the closer your feet are to you the more bodyweight they take so thus the easier the dip).
 Lift yourself off the edge so you are only supported on your feet and hands.
 Then lower your body slowly down towards the floor (don’t go all the way) before pushing yourself back up!
 Hard?
 Yes!
 Effective?
 Hell Yes!